SaipranavK/Swedish-BankID-Authentication-with-django/README.md

 # BankID-Test
-Test application for Swedish bankID Integration
+Test application for Swedish bankID Integration with django